wycliffkas/My-library/README.md

 # My-library
-A web application that manages a list of Books
+A web application that manages a list of books